Articles from Aids To Forensic Medicine And Toxicology

 stretching character; heart continues to beat for three to four minutes

-after breathing ceases.
+after breathing ce

 Post-Mortem Appearances--External.--Cadaveric lividity well marked;